fynnay/anytype-docs/use-cases/any-experience-gallery.md

 ### Creating and sharing with others

 We’re excited to introduce the [Gallery](https://gallery.any.coop/) – a way for you to share your ANY Experience with other users.
 We’re sure you’re proud of your setups for knowledge management, task tracking, studying approaches, and so on.
-This is your chance to share your setups with the community so they can get the most out of  Anytype!
+This is your chance to share your setups with the community, so they can get the most out of  Anytype!

 To create and share your own ANY Experience, follow these steps (you will need a GitHub account for this):